bourriquet/imperial_msc_computing/prolog/README.md

 # prolog

-Material used for preparation for the Prolog component of _550 Integrated Programming Laboratory_.
+Material used as preparation for the Prolog component of _550 Integrated Programming Laboratory_.

 ---